Free Printable: Low Carb & Keto Food ListGet It Now

 One of the most common questions I get is, “what to eat on a keto diet?” or “what to eat on a low carb diet?”
 Fortunately, with the right resources, this is one of the easiest questions to answer.

-In fact, the keto diet (and low carb diet) is probably the most flexible, sustainable eating lifestyle out there.
+In fact, the keto diet plan is probably the most flexible, sustainable eating lifestyle out there.
 You don’t have to feel deprived, bored or restricted.
 And, it doesn’t need to be complicated.

-Foods to Avoid on a Low Carb or Keto Diet
+Foods to Avoid on a Low Carb Diet

 Avoiding carbohydrates is probably the biggest adjustments for people starting a keto diet or low carb diet.
 Many of us were used to consuming carbs at every meal.
-Below is a list of foods to avoid on a keto or low carb diet:
+Below is a list of foods to avoid:

 - Grains – including wheat, bread, pasta, rice, oats, cereal, corn, etc.